Potable Water Disinfection

 Ultraviolet Disinfection of Drinking Water

-- Online disinfection without requiring mixing tanks or holding periods
+- Online disinfection.
+No need for mixing tanks or holding periods

-- No risk of overdosing – generally the higher the UV Dose the better
+- There is no risk of UV overdosing – generally the higher the UV Dose the better

 - Very economical